ki-chi/JQuants.jl/README.md

 julia> getfinannouncement(); # Get announcement of the next-day financial disclosure
 ```

+See the [documentation](docs-stable-url) for detailed usage of the functions.

 # Disclaimers

 - No recommendation to trade in financial instrument using this package